jaspector

 Contact department during business hours

-Typical inspection sequence: Required inspections include footings, pier holes, framing, electrical, plumbing, mechanical, and project completion (final).
+Typical sequence: Required inspections include footings, pier holes, framing, electrical, plumbing, mechanical, and project completion (final).

 New construction, major improvements, additions, fences, accessory buildings, pools, electrical work, plumbing, mechanical work, pergolas, decks, roofs, and siding/windows/doors all require permits.

+Not all construction work requires a permit in Lansing, KS.
 The following work is generally exempt: Accessory structures under 10 feet in height AND smaller than 120 square feet (storage sheds, playhouses, and similar); Deck or fence replacements where no more than 25% of the deck or fence is replaced (new decks and fences require a permit); Alarm system installation (no permit from building department; notify Sheriff's office only).
+When in doubt, confirm with the local building department before starting work.